SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

   of block are doing what they're logically supposed to do.
 - [rubocop-rspec](https://github.com/backus/rubocop-rspec) : A plugin gem to rubocop, that extends rspec-related rules.
-- [saharspec](https://github.com/zverok/saharspec) : An un-released gem that extends a few features to rspec-its that are more readable.
+- [saharspec](https://github.com/zverok/saharspec) : A gem with a
+  [punny name](https://github.com/zverok/saharspec/blob/master/README.md#saharspec-specs-dry-as-sahara), that extends a few features to rspec-its that are more readable.
 For example, `its_call`.

-##

-> "Was this ambitious?

-> Yet some might think it was an ambitious idea;

-> And sure, they are all honourable men."

 ##